1. Preparing your environment for installation

 Note

 You are not required to use Smart Proxy server to manage DNS.
 When you are using the realm enrollment feature of Foreman, where provisioned hosts are enrolled automatically to IdM, the ipa-client-install script creates DNS records for the client.
 Configuring Smart Proxy server with external IdM DNS and realm enrollment are mutually exclusive.
-For more information about configuring realm enrollment, see External Authentication for Provisioned Hosts in Installing Foreman Server nightly on Enterprise Linux.
+For more information about configuring realm enrollment, see Configuring Foreman to manage the lifecycle of a host registered to a FreeIPA realm in Installing Foreman Server nightly on Enterprise Linux.

 4.4.1.
 Configuring dynamic DNS update with GSS-TSIG authentication